adaptive-intelligent-robotics/QDax/README.md

 ## Basic API Usage
 For a full and interactive example to see how QDax works, we recommend starting with the tutorial-style [Colab notebook](./notebooks/mapelites_example.ipynb).
 It is an example of the MAP-Elites algorithm used to evolve a population of controllers on a chosen Brax environment (Walker by default).

+However, a summary of the main API usage is provided below:
 ```python
 import qdax
 from qdax.core.map_elites import MAPElites